An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests: Introduction

 \section{Introduction}

-In order to steer their risk/reward profile and maintain sufficient capital to face crises, financial institutions frequently compute several metrics to monitor the risks inherent to their activities.
+In order to steer their risk/reward profile and maintain sufficient capital to face crises, financial institutions frequently compute several metrics to monitor the risks inherent in their activities.
 Among these risks, \textit{market risk} refers to potential losses induced by market moves on the income of trading activities.
-Assessing market risk, besides being mandatory to compute regulatory capital requirements, is key to manage the activities of the front office.
-For instance, the Value-at-Risk (a quantile of the global short-term Profit-and-Loss or P\&L) is a metric generally evaluated on a daily basis that helps firms identify trading desks that are the most at risk and thus steer their business.
-The computation of VaR, as for many other metrics, requires to generate scenarios for \textit{risk factors}, i.e.\ quantities which determine the values of financial instruments (equity index levels, commodity prices, interest rates...).
+Assessing market risk, besides being mandatory to compute regulatory capital requirements, is key to managing the activities of the front office.
+For instance, the Value-at-Risk (VaR), a quantile of the global short-term Profit-and-Loss or P\&L, is a metric generally evaluated on a daily basis that helps firms identify trading desks that are the most at risk and thus steer their business.
+The computation of VaR, as for many other metrics, requires the generation of scenarios for \textit{risk factors}, i.e.\ quantities which determine the values of financial instruments (equity index levels, commodity prices, interest rates...).
 A fundamental risk factor that drives options values is the implied volatility surface (IVS).
-In order to estimate market risk carried by option portfolios, it is common for financial institutions to apply some stress-tests directly to the IVS (so to tailor design risky scenarios).
+In order to estimate the market risk carried by option portfolios, it is common for financial institutions to apply some stress-tests directly to the IVS (so as to design risky scenarios).
 This practice is even compulsory within the \textit{Fundamental Review of the Trading Book} (FRTB), the most recent international regulation supervising minimum capital requirements for market risk (see \cite{FRTB}, or Article 9 in \cite{RTS}).
 However, from a modeling point of view, the IVS has shape constraints induced by the no-arbitrage assumptions.
-Stress testing often involves applying local deformations which may result in an IVS that does not fulfill these constraints, preventing the pricing functions of the institution from yielding meaningful results, especially on exotic products that rely on a global calibration.
-It is often a challenge for the industry to be compliant with both the regulation and a sound mathematical framework.
+Stress testing often involves applying local deformations which may result in an IVS that does not fulfill these constraints, preventing the pricing functions of the institution from yielding meaningful results, especially for exotic products that rely on a global calibration.
+Compliance with both regulation and a sound mathematical framework is often a challenge for the industry.
 In this paper, we investigate this problem and propose a novel approach to construct a solution.